PooyaHekmati/music_embedding/README.md

 Citing
 ------

-Please cite the [this paper](https://arxiv.org/abs/2104.11880) if you use Music Embedding in a published work.
+Please cite [this paper](https://arxiv.org/abs/2104.11880) if you use Music Embedding in a published work.

 Usage
 -----